We may earn money or products from the companies mentioned in this post.

 With that said, the sand was soft and the water was calm, shallow, and warm.
 That made the day trip to Playa Blanca enjoyable for our family.

 Is Playa Blanca worth visiting?

 Despite reading numerous negative reviews, we visited Cartagena’s Playa Blanca anyway.
 We were traveling on a budget and decided last minute to go to the beach.
-It was too late to book a day trip to the Rosario Islands through a tour company, so we opted for Playa Blanca.
+It was too late to book a day trip to the Rosario Islands through a tour company, so we opted to simply Uber to Playa Blanca.
 While it wasn’t a horrible experience, I’ve become spoiled by the stunning, quiet beaches in places like St. Maarten.
 Playa Blanca didn’t live up to my expectations.
 If you plan ahead and book an excursion a day in advance, I’d recommend skipping Playa Blanca and visiting another beach in the Rosario Islands instead.
 You can even rent a private island in the Rosario Islands for less money than you might think.

 Best beaches in Rosario Islands to visit instead of Playa Blanca